Sydney Osazuwa

 Sydney Ehizogie Osazuwa Omoruyi (born 21 April 2007) is a Spanish footballer who plays as a forward for Real Sociedad B.

 Club career

 Born in Fuenlabrada, Community of Madrid to Nigerian parents, Osazuwa joined Atlético Madrid's youth setup in 2017, from AD Nuevo Versalles Loranca.
 After leaving Atleti in 2020, he subsequently represented CD Móstoles URJC, Getafe CF and Granada CF before joining the Juvenil squad of CD Leganés in 2023.

 On 27 January 2024, before even having appeared for the reserves, Osazuwa made his professional debut by coming on as a late substitute for Aritz Arambarri in a 1–0 Segunda División away loss to Real Oviedo; aged 16 years, 9 months and 6 days, he became the second youngest player to debut for the club in a professional tier, only behind Samuel Eto'o.

 On 10 July 2024, Osazuwa signed for Real Sociedad and was assigned to the B-team in Primera Federación.
+On 2 February 2026, he was loaned to Eredivisie club AZ Alkmaar until June.
+He was assigned to their reserve team Jong AZ in the second-tier Eerste Divisie.